ibm-cloud-docs/apps/secapps.md

 5. Click **Upload** in the SSL Certificate column and select your custom domain.

-6. Browse to upload a certificate, private key, and optionally an intermediate certificate or client certificate.
-To enable the client certificate truststore, you must upload a client certificate truststore file that defines the allowed user access to your custom domain.

   #### Certificate

     A digital document that binds a public key to the identity of the certificate owner, which enables the certificate owner to be authenticated.
 A certificate is issued by a certificate authority and is digitally signed by that authority.

     A certificate is generally issued and signed by a certificate authority.
 However, for testing and development purposes you might use a self-signed certificate.

-    The following types of certificates are supported in {{site.data.keyword.Bluemix_notm}}:
+    The following types of certificates are supported in {{site.data.keyword.cloud_notm}}:

 	* PEM (`pem`, `.crt`, `.cer`, and `.cert`)
 	* DER (`.der` or `.cer`)